jhrcook/package-as-analysis/docs/Framework.md

 I have decided to introduce the R packagge framework before going through the set-up process because, quite frankly, I think this is more important.
 There are many sites that outline the steps of creating an R package (they likely do it better than I will next chapter), but the main point of this book is how to make the R package into a data analysis project.
 Therfore, understanding the use of the framework should be the reader's focus, here.

-I try to adhere to the following process for each peace of the framework:
+I try to address the following points for each peace of the framework:

 1. what is it and what is its main role?
 2. when does it need to be used or adjusted?